emaphp/eMapper/README.md

 **Raw results**

 <br/>
 Through the **sql** method we can query the database to obtain a result without further processing.
-Result type will depend  on the mapper class that we are using.
+Result type will depend on the mapper class being used.
 ```php
 //call sql method
 $result = $mapper->sql("SELECT user_id, name FROM users WHERE user_id = %{i}", 5);